 I even once ran my own new and used bookstore in the tiny town of Saxapahaw, North Carolina.
 That was freaking awesome.

-I'm a proud trans woman who recently packed everything up in my tiny car to make the big move from North Carolina to southern California.
+I'm a proud trans woman who once packed everything up in my tiny car to make the big move from North Carolina to southern California.
 I could have bought a house with a garden, but instead, I took the boldest option to upend everything for the biggest changes in my adult life.

 I've got an augmented reality (AR) tattoo on my left arm that works with a Nintendo 3DS-- when you point the 3DS camera at the tattoo, a video game pops out of the tattoo on the screen.
 It was covered by such sites as Engadget, Kotaku and Gizmodo, and even got me a write-up in a 2011 issue of Nintendo Power.
 My 10 year old self would be so amazed.